prgaero/prgaero.github.io/project5.md

 <a name='rviz'></a>
 ### 6.3.
 Rviz visualization
 You are required to plot your estimated 3D camera pose in `rviz` along with the odometry (`nav_msgs/Odometry`) from the PRG Husky using rviz tf like you did in the previous projects.
-For Task 2, you need to plot the wall in rviz along with the trajectory (and pose i.e. both position and orientation) of your quadrotor.
-This visualization is similar to what you did in Project 3b (Mini Drone Race).
-Be sure to fix your wall in some arbitrarily chosen world frame and plot your camera’s (quadrotor’s) pose with respect to it.

-<a name='calib'></a>
-### 6.4 Camera Calibration

-Camera Intrinsic and Extrinsic calibration entails with estimating the camera calibration matrix K which includes the focal length and the principal point and the distortion parameters and relative rotation and translation ($$R$$ and $$T$$) between a set of sensors.
-You’ll need to use the awesome calibration package developed by ETHZ Kalibr to do this.
-You’ll need either a checkerboard or an april grid to calibrate the camera.
-We found that using the April grid gave us superior results.
-Feel free to print one (don’t forget to turn off autoscaling or scaling of any sort before printing).
-Bigger april grids or checkerboard in general give more accurate results.
-A large april grid is located in IRB 3237 (Fig. 4) which you are free to use if you don’t want to print your own.

 <a name='sub'></a>
 ## 7. Submission Guidelines